books

 Selected by Robert Pesich for the 2021 Swan Scythe Chapbook Contest

-What a pleasure to listen to an ‘I’ who never forgets that we’re all part of a ‘we.’
-Rae Gouirand’s poems in Little Hour speak with a voice as present and persuasive as weather. — Kathleen Rooney
+What a pleasure it is to listen to an ‘I’ who never forgets that we’re all part of a ‘we.’
+Rae Gouirand’s poems in Little Hour speak with a voice as present and persuasive as weather. —Kathleen Rooney

 History of Art_front_cover3